nicolas-alonso/IntiveFDV_BikeRentalExercise/README.md

 Summary:

--This exercise has been done using an simplified MVC approach taking into account the small scope
+-This exercise has been done using a simplified MVC approach taking into account the small scope

 -There is an ERD in the ERD folder located in the root directory